SE-TINF22B6/DHBWhub/docs/SOFTWARE_REQUIREMENTS_SPECIFICATION.md

   - Receive and manage notifications.

 #### 2.1.2 Important entities and classes
-In order to better understand all the entities involved in our project, we have created the following ER-diagram to better visualize and represent every important entity and its relations to other entities on a high level.
+In order to better understand all the entities involved in our project, we have created the following EER-diagram to better visualize and represent every important entity and its relations to other entities on a high level.

 >![EER_Diagram](https://github.com/SE-TINF22B6/DHBWhub/assets/122597204/f135ce13-9dde-43a6-9540-c01a68038374)

+- Account:\
-- Account: Both administrators as well as our end-users need to create an account with the most basic information (username, email-address, password and optionally a profile picture).
+  Both administrators as well as our end-users need to create an account with the most basic information (username, email-address, password and optionally a profile picture).
+- Administrator:\
-- Administrator: Accounts which are responsible for maintaining our website and fix and interact with user issues.
+  Accounts which are responsible for maintaining our website and fix and interact with user issues.
+- Client User:\
-- Client User: Our end users.
+  Our end users.
 Compared to administrators, they are able to personalize their profile and can engage in the activities that have been mentioned in chapter 2.1.1.
+- Faculty/Course:\
-- Faculty/Course: Faculties are the rough divisions of the DHBW consisting of several courses in which the students study in.
+  Faculties are the rough divisions of the DHBW consisting of several courses in which the students study in.
+- Post:\
-- Post: A client user is able to like, create and save posts.
+  A client user is able to like, create and save posts.
 A post consists of a title, description, timestamp and optionally, a picture and several tags.
+- Comment:\
-- Comment: End users can also write and like comments which belong to a post.
+  End users can also write and like comments which belong to a post.
+- EventPost:\
-- EventPost: These are posts which are describing certain events.
+  These are posts which are describing certain events.
 They are similar to normal posts but also contain additional data like location details and the date range, in which the event takes place in.
+- EventComment:\
-- EventComment: Can be created by client users and belong to a certain event post.
+  Can be created by client users and belong to a certain event post.
 They have the same attributes as normal comments

 ---